Low on cash? Don't worry. Credit cards are widely accepted in New York City. Here's what you should know before you go.

 - Some restaurants in New York City will only accept American Express or will accept any credit card EXCEPT American Express.
 This is normally clearly communicated on menus, but when in doubt, ask.

-- You might be surprised by some of the places in New York City that don't accept credit cards -- in addition to small, cheap restaurants, even some more expensive places (including Peter Luger's Steakhouse) don't accept credit cards.
-Typically, places let you know that they don't accept credit cards fairly clearly, but it never hurts to ask.
+- You might be surprised by some of the places in New York City that don't accept credit cards — in addition to small, cheap restaurants, even some expensive places (including Peter Luger's Steakhouse) don't accept credit cards.
+Typically, these spots make it clear that they don't accept credit cards, and some even have safe ATMs either inside the restaurant or nearby.

 Credit Card Tips for International Visitors